top of page

 Use gloves when handling wildlife and be careful – they will be afraid of you and can peck, scratch or bite.

-It may be suffering, in shock, or developing an infection and you would not know.
+They may be suffering, in shock, or developing an infection and you would not know.
 Birds and animals mask pain - they need specialist treatment and experienced care and feeding to maximise their survival chances.

 Click below for more information on the following: